Stu042/Cy/README.md

 `Factorial(10) #3 FactorialCallback(int result)`

 Called like this FactorialCallback() will be called, on the default thread (#0), with the result.
-Call-backs must always have only the output result as an input argument. but can be asked to run on a different thread by appending `#<thread number>`
+Callbacks must always have only the output result as an input argument. but can be asked to run on a different thread by appending `#<thread number>`

 Functions can have no more than 255 input arguments, but it is highly recommended to stick to a lot less.